 This blog post comes from Cory.
-At Dwolla, Cory spends his time working with our partners as a Partner Integrations Engineer.
+At Dwolla, Cory spends his time working with our customers as an Integration Engineer.

 The open world of post-graduation beckons us to explore, discover, and experiment with our career paths.
 Graduating from college with a Management Information Systems Degree just a couple months ago, it was time to put my education to good use.